 Yaguchi: “It’s a living creature, there’s even footage of it online.”

 Scientist: “Nothing that big good walk on land.”

 Scientist: “Crap on a cracker!”

 Not only does this Godzilla have breath that engulfs the city in a firestorm but he can also fire highly destructive atomic rays from its mouth and dorsal fins.
 Beams slice through skyscrapers like a hot knife through butter, and the rays from his dorsal fins take out the bombers and any further ordinance they try and deploy.
-One American scientist concludes that Godzilla has some kind of “built in phased-array-radar” which allows him to shoot out any target in the sky.
-Shin Godzilla doesn’t just give us the largest Godzilla to date…
+One American scientist concludes that Godzilla has some kind of “built-in phased-array-radar” which allows him to shoot out any target in the sky.
+Shin Godzilla not only gives us the largest Godzilla to date…

 This movie is as serious as a heart attack, there are no nods or winks at the camera implying “This is only a silly monster movie” but instead we get believable characters acting in very realistic fashions.
 When you see the Prime Minister waffling over the decision to use force, when it could result in civilian casualties, you completely sympathize with the guy.
-There are no villainous asshats giving the hero a hard time.
-No one declares “We can’t close the beaches, it’s the Fourth of July.”
-Even the Americans aren’t demonized for wanting to deploy nukes as the threat of Godzilla wiping mankind of the globe is very real.
+Much of the dialog would fit perfectly in an Aaron Sorkin production with its large cast of characters and quick moving events.
+There are also no villainous asshats giving the hero a hard time, nobody declares “We can’t close the beaches, it’s the Fourth of July.”
+Even the Americans aren’t demonized for wanting to deploy nukes as the threat of Godzilla wiping mankind off the globe is very real.